ryanelian/instapack/BREAKING.md

   - **Example 2:** Imagine someone wrote a `.ts` library, shipped it to npm, and expects only TypeScript users to import it as-is.
 He'd be right, except COMPILE ERROR!
 That library only can be compiled with a specific version of TypeScript `2` and failed to be compiled with the latest TypeScript `3` used by instapack for some reason.

+  - **Example 3:** Imagine someone shipped an unbundled JS library which automatically applies CSS when run.
+However, that library source code imports plain CSS files AND depends on **YOUR specific webpack configuration to do the job...** (Not independently unlike [CSS-in-JS](https://cssinjs.org))

 ## 7.0.0

 - Sass language compiler service has been swapped to the primary Dart implementation!